-Fractional distillation and cracking
+Fractional distillation and catalytic cracking explained

 Crude oil is the raw material from which alkanes are extracted via the process of fractional distillation.
 There is nothing more to this than you learnt at GCSE but you need to be able to briefly describe the process (and be clear that we are simply separating out molecules – intermolecular bonds are being broken when the oil is vaporised, not covalent bonds).